 To help make sure this person is the right fit for your ceremony and shares a similar perspective on marriage, you’ll want to do more than just call and ask if these people are available.
 Set up a time to meet with them if you can – or at the very least take the time for an in-depth phone conversation.

-3. Treat them like any other vendor.
+3. Treat your officiant like any other vendor.

 This means asking for recommendations, reviews and referrals.
 Have your friends and family been to weddings with an officiant they loved?
 When you meet with the officiants you are considering, don’t be afraid to ask them for testimonials from previous people they’ve married.
 Some may even have video you can watch of them performing a ceremony so you can make sure their style and tone is the right fit.